You’ve read the 4 Hour Workweek.

 One of the biggest mistakes solopreneurs can make is to distract themselves with tasks that don’t earn revenue.
 It’s easy to feel like you’re working all the time but not seeing any growth to that bottom line.

 Identify the money makers in your business.
 What are the tasks that bring in sales or customers?
 Is it going to networking events or making sales calls?
 Is it sending out emails to your email list or hosting webinars?
 Try rearranging your schedule so that these are the first items on your to-do list every day.
 Don’t let yourself to anything else until you’ve knocked them out.

-When you’re self-employed, you have to create your priorities.
+Being self-employed, means you have to create priorities.
 Make sure you are prioritizing making money over everything else.

 3. Find support